Nexosis/nexosis.github.io/_guides/Forecast.md

 *Here are some important points to consider:*
 > The forecast start date should be on the same day as (or before) the last date in the dataset.
 If there is a gap between your forecast start date and the date of the last record in your data set, the Nexosis API will behave as if there is no gap.
 Read our [Missing Values](/guides/missingvalues) article for more information about how we handle gaps.

-To understand how to submit data, you can read more in the [Sending Data](/guides/sendingdata) article.

-Here are the optional Query String Parameters you can pass along when creating a Forecast Session:
+Here are the Query String Parameters you can pass along when creating a Forecast Session:
-* `dataSetName` - Name of the dataset to forecast.
-If data is sent in the body of this request, the dataSetName will be used as part of the unique name given to the dataSet for this session.
+* `dataSetName` (required) - Name of the dataset to forecast.
 * `targetColumn` - Column in the specified dataset to forecast
 * `startDate` - Format - date-time (as date-time in ISO8601).
 First date to forecast
 * `endDate` - Format - date-time (as date-time in ISO8601).
 Last date to forecast